jgoke1/CRISPR_hands_on/README.md

     // Path to a file containing sample IDs.
 Each ID will be processed in the workflow. sample_id = '/data/home/kemi_adepeju/nex_crispr/sample.txt'

-    // Path to the directory containing MiSeq sequencing reads.
+    // Path to the directory containing sequencing reads.
 This will be used for analysis. reads = '/data/home/kemi_adepeju/nex_crispr/test_data'

         outdir = '/data/home/kemi_adepeju/nex_crispr/test_data/output'